Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Introduction and statement of results

 To elaborate on the uniqueness statement, we show that, for an appropriate microlocalizing pseudodifferential operator $A_-$ (see \eqref{eq:main commutator}) to the incoming radial set, with $u_- = A_- u_0$ and $u_0 = P(\lambda) f$ the linear generalized eigenfunction with incoming data $f$, then $u - u_-$ is uniquely determined in a small ball around the origin in the Hilbert space $H_+^{s, - 1/2 - \delta; 1, k - 1}$ defined in Section \ref{sec:resolvent}.

-Note that the topology of convergence is lower regularity than the limit.
-This reflects the well known phenomenon from the linear setting whereby an asymptotic expansion for an incoming (or outgoing) approximate eigenfunction is produced by computing successive terms in an asymptotic expansion.
+Note the convergence in \eqref{topology of convergence} is in $H^{k-2}(\US^{n-1})$.
+This reflects the well known phenomenon from the linear setting whereby an asymptotic expansion for an incoming (or outgoing) approximate eigenfunction is produced by computing successive terms in a formal expansion in negative powers of $r$.
 This process in general produces a ``distributional'' expansion, in which coefficients of higher order terms have decreasing regularity.
-For example, in flat Euclidean space, an incoming approximate eigenfunction $(\Delta_0 - \lambda^2)u_- \in \mathcal{S}(\mathbb{R}^n)$ with incoming data $f \in C^\infty(M)$ admits an asymptotic expansion
+For example, in flat Euclidean space, an incoming approximate eigenfunction $(\Delta_0 - \lambda^2)u_- \in \mathcal{S}(\mathbb{R}^n)$ with incoming data $f \in C^\infty(\US^{n-1})$ admits an asymptotic expansion

 From this one sees immediately that with $f \in H^k$ one can obtain a partial expansion of an approximate eigenfunction in which each subsequent term has a coefficient two orders rougher than the previous one.
 It therefore seems very natural that the convergence in our theorem takes place in $H^{k-2}(\mathbb{S}^{n-1})$.
+See also Remark~\ref{rem:conv}.

 Our methods extend to prove a generalization of this result in the setting of asymptotically conic manifolds.
 These are Riemannian manifolds $(M^\circ, g)$ where $M^\circ$ is the interior of a compact manifold $M$ with boundary $\partial M$ and $g$ is a so-called scattering metric, meaning it takes the form